 Aethelgard’s resources are unevenly distributed, shaping trade and conflict:

 • Mineral wealth: The Ironspine-Mountains contain iron, copper, silver, and the rarer mithril that dwarven smiths prize.
-The deep mines that once produced the finest ore were lost during the D, creating a supply crisis that persists
+The deep mines that once produced the finest ore were lost during the Deepdark, creating a supply crisis that persists

-• Magical resources: Rift-Shards are found primarily near the Great Rift’s edges.
+• Magical resources: Rift-Shards are found primarily near the Great-Rift’s edges.
 Ley line nodes concentrate magical energy at specific points — Valoria-City, Khazad-Dum, and the Whispering-Forest all sit on major convergences.
 The Crystal-Peaks contain the largest known deposits of resonance crystal

 • Timber: The Whispering-Forest provides ironwood — a magically hardened timber prized for shipbuilding and construction.
 The Elven-Enclaves control this resource jealously, restricting harvesting to sustainable levels